 Specific areas and sites Issue Comment Recommendation parking restrictions.
 Precinct F Bounded by Beaconsfield Pde, Drovers Lane, Gladstone Pde and 2(c2) lands.
 The 6 storey units to the west of Drover's Lane are massively excessive in an area of single and double storey residences.
-Precinct F is currently zoned Residential under LEP 194 allowing residential apart developments up to 5 storeys with a mark FSR of 1.3:1.
-The DLEP proposes to rezone the precincal R4- High Density Residential with contagenerally consistent with the existing Lateral controls as required under the Minister's directive.
-The main variation is the prostorey building height which is restricted part of the area along Drovers Way (with change proposed to the density).
-In order to achieve the current allowable of 1.3:1 on all sites, 6 storeys height is a consoner sites which are traversed by ripzone (no buildings are permitted with the zone) to compensate for the loss of development site.
-Proposed 6 storey he fronting Drovers Way is considered appropriate given that the east side of Drovers Way have been redeveloped into reside apartment buildings up to 6 storeys high form control drawings for Site 3 to reduce building height from 6 to 5 storeys towards the southern end (along Gladstone Parade) and reduce the extent of 6 storey component on the northern end.
-The solution of the southern end (along Gladstone Parade) and reduce the extent of 6 storey component on the northern end.
-The solution of the southern end (along Gladstone Parade) and reduce the extent of 6 storey component on the northern end.
-The solution of the southern end (along Gladstone Parade) and reduce the extent of 6 storey component on the northern end.
-The units in Precinct F will be overshadowed by the units on the Pacific Highway.
-Noted.
-Front building setback requirent along Drovers Way will provide adequate separation between properties to minimal overshadowing impacts of the adjoining on the Highway. recommended.
-Precinct F is in an ecologically sensitive This precinct is currently zoned Resider ntial
+Precinct F is currently zoned Residentia under LEP 194 allowing residential apa developments up to 5 storeys with a ma FSR of 1.3:1.
+The DLEP proposes to rezone the preci- R4- High Density Residential with com generally consistent with the existing L controls as required under the Minister directive.
+The main variation is the pro- storey building height which is restricted part of the area along Drovers Way (with change proposed to the density).
+In order to achieve the current allowable of 1.3:1 on all sites, 6 storeys height is on some sites which are traversed by ri- zone (no buildings are permitted with the zone) to compensate for the loss of artment aximumform control drawings for Site 3 to reduce building height from 6 to 5 storeys towards the southern end (along Gladstone Parade) and reduce the extent of 6 storey component on the northern end.LEP 194 's oposed 6 ed to th nonorthern end.
+The units in Precinct F will be overshadowed development site.
+Proposed 6 storey he fronting Drovers Way is considered appropriate given that the east side of I Way have been redeveloped into reside apartment buildings up to 6 storeys hig Noted.
+Front building setback requirer Drovers ential h. by the units on the Pacific Highway. along Drovers Way will provide adequise separation between properties to minim overshadowing impacts of the adjoining on the Highway. ate recommended.
+Precinct F is in an ecologically sensitive This precinct is currently zoned Reside ntial